andywalton7/sdk-test/source/includes/_allocate_with_carrier_service.md

 Once the request is received, SortedPRO attempts to allocate the consignments to the specified carrier service.
 It then returns an array of Allocation Summaries, one for each allocated consignment.

+If PRO is unable to allocate the consignment to the specified carrier service, it puts the consignment into a state of _Allocation Failed_ and takes no further action.
+For information on dealing with failed allocations, see the _Manage NOT SHIPPED Consignments_ section of the PRO UI User Manual.

 <aside class="note">
   For full reference information on the <strong>Allocate With Carrier Service</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service</a></strong> page of the API reference.
 </aside>